Technical Details

 Last updated

-The Low/High Pass Filter provided by Unity is a 4-pole filter (24dB/Oct) with a Resonance Q value.
+The provided by Unity is a 4-pole filter (24dB/Oct) with a Resonance Q value.
 At first glance, it seems pretty standard, but it actually comes with some issues.
 Firstly, the Resonance Q can only be set to a minimum value of 1, meaning you can't fully eliminate the resonance effect.

 The image above shows two High Pass Filter with different Q values settings.
 You can clearly see that when the Q is set to 1, there's a noticeable gain increase, whereas with a Q of 0.71, the response remains flat (the "flat" value may vary depending on the filter design).